Techbarsha/github_cloud/Hosting a Web App on Google Cloud Using Compute Engine #GSP662 .md

 # Hosting a Web App on Google Cloud Using Compute Engine [GSP662]
->🚨 # follow the instructions
+## follow the instructions

-# If you consider that the video helped you to complete your lab, so please do like and subscribe. https://www.youtube.com/@edutechbarsha
+# If you consider that the video helped you to complete your lab, so please do like and subscribe.
+[EDUTECH BARSHA](https://www.youtube.com/@edutechbarsha)
 * In the GCP Console open the Cloud Shell and run the following commands: